 The list of 2019 job creator bills follows:

 AB 23 (Burke; D-Inglewood) Workforce Coordination.
-Establishes the Deputy of Business and Workforce Coordination, which will help provide California with a workforce that is employment-ready and trained in industry sectors that have the greatest workforce needs.
+Establishes the Business Workforce Coordination Unit, which will help provide California with a workforce that is employment-ready and trained in industry sectors that have the greatest workforce needs.
+Vetoed.

 AB 371 (Frazier; D-Discovery Bay) Creates Incentives for Freight Efficiency.
-Creates and maintains job growth in the freight sector by providing incentives to purchase clean fleet technology, evaluating appropriate public and private resources that can be used to ensure freight competitiveness in California, and confirming that agencies are engaging in programs that maintain resilience against economic downturns.
+Creates opportunity for growth in the freight sector by creating incentives for cost-effective transition to clean fleet technology and requiring agencies to ensure a sustainable California freight industry.
 Held in Assembly Appropriations Committee 5/16/19.

 AB 906 (Cooley; D-Rancho Cordova) Creation of Statewide, Economic Development Strategy.
 California faces significant economic challenges, and this bill requires the creation of a statewide, economic development strategy that will improve California’s economic competitiveness.
 Held in Assembly Appropriations Committee 5/16/19.

 AB 1195 (O’Donnell; D-Long Beach) Encourages Technological Innovation.
-Gives credit under the Low Carbon Fuel Standard to innovative crude technologies, including carbon capture and sequestration, energy storage, and renewable natural gas or biogas.
+Allows credit under the Low Carbon Fuel Standard to innovative crude technologies, including carbon capture and sequestration, energy storage, and renewable natural gas or biogas.
 Creates jobs by encouraging the development of new technology to meet California’s ambitious climate change goals.
+Vetoed.

 AB 1303 (O’Donnell; D-Long Beach) Career Technical Education.
 Before amendments, increased funding for the Career Technical Education Incentive Grant program, which provides students with relevant, industry-aligned skills training and instruction to prepare them for California’s changing job market.
 As amended 6/24/19 to deal with school facilities, CalChamber has no position.

 AB 1545 (Obernolte; R-Big Bear Lake) Small Business Penalty Relief.
-Recognizes the challenges small businesses face in implementing complex state rules by allowing adjustment of civil penalties based upon specific mitigating factors, which allows these small businesses to invest more financial resources into growing their workforce.
+Recognizes the challenges small businesses face in implementing complex state rules by allowing adjustment of civil penalties based upon specific mitigating factors.
 Held in Assembly Appropriations Committee 5/16/19.